 This lack of conscious awareness of the extent to which only a subset of information is selected as news is nicely illustrated by the difference in how interviewees responded to the bad news of bumble bees disappearing and the good news that they were making a comeback.

 Like what you’re reading?
 Positive News depends on your support to publish quality inspiring content.
-Please donate to help us continue pioneering a more constructive news media.
+Please subscribe to our magazine and help us create a more constructive news media.

 When the stories about bumble bees disappearing came up, interviewees were eager to mention that they had extensively covered this topic and also reported causes, context and so on.
 Yet none of the interviewees were aware that bees were making a comeback.
 When this welcome fact was pointed out by the interviewer, interviewees expressed at best a mild, but disinterested surprise, and at worst, completely ignored it.